-Sorafenib is used to treat renal cell carcinoma, a type of cancer that begins in the kidneys, and hepatocellular carcinoma, a type of liver cancer.
+Sorafenib is used to treat renal cell carcinoma, a type of cancer that begins in the kidneys, hepatocellular carcinoma, a type of liver cancer, and differentiated thyroid cancer.

 Sorafenib belongs to a class of drugs called multikinase inhibitors.
 Kinases are enzymes that have many functions inside a cell, including sending a signal to multiply.
 Sorafenib blocks the activity of kinases, which stops or slows the growth of cancer.

 This medication comes as a tablet that is taken by mouth.
 Usually, sorafenib is taken twice daily, without food, either 1 hour before a meal or 2 hours after a meal.
 It’s best to take sorafenib at the same time each day.
 The tablets should be swallowed whole, and should not be split, chewed, or crushed.
 The exact dose and duration of treatment may vary depending on several factors, including how well the drug is working, how well your body is tolerating the treatment, and what other medications you are taking.
 Your doctor will recommend the approach that is best for you.

 Sorafenib side effects

 To prevent problematic interactions between sorafenib and other drugs, be sure to tell your doctor if you are allergic to any medications, and what other medications and supplements you are currently taking.
 You should also inform your doctor if you have or ever had a liver tumor, liver disease, or kidney disease, if you are pregnant or planning to become pregnant, or if you are breastfeeding.
 If you have dental work and/or surgery during treatment, be sure to tell your dentist and/or doctor that you are taking sorafenib.